-If the average minus error exceeds 3 % of the labeled area, the chamois may not be labeled accurately.
-To confirm the finding, the sample must be taken to a laboratory for conditioning and testing using the gravimetric test procedure.
+If the average of the samples is a plus error or a minus error that is 3 % or less of the labeled quantity, the audit test results should be accepted.
+Move on to inspect other chamois.
+If the average of the samples is a minus error that exceeds 3 % of the labeled area, the chamois may not be labeled accurately.
+To confirm the finding, use the gravimetric test procedure.

-Figure 4-3.
+Figure 4.3.
 Template for Checking the Area of Chamois.

 4.8.2.
-Gravimetric Procedure for Area Measurement
+Gravimetric Test Procedure for Area Measurement